 Home libraries can be a focal point or background; they can be their own room or part of one.
 The act of displaying books is not only a conversation starter but reminds both you and your guests of the psychological wonders words have on us.
 You can embody the grace of books by showcasing them somehow, in some way.

 It’s the one piece of furniture in your home that is tailored entirely to your personality and liking.

 This French feather duster’s library would need to be as flirty as her persona.
 Nothing says oh la la like this cranberry room, and the aura speaks louder than words.
 (Like novellas, she said a lot in a few phrases.)

 As fanciful as his character, Lumiere’s library would have the best lighting (as it should!).
 The breathtaking ceiling would illuminate the room, so when readers would look up after finishing a chapter, they would be caught daydreaming in the enchantment of the solar system.
 (This would be très romantic for Babette.)

 The Mrs. Potts

-The pristine and proper Mrs. Potts’s home for books would look just like this: bright, inviting, and elegant.
+The pristine and proper Mrs. Potts’s home for books would look just like this: bright and inviting.
 Her motherly wisdom probably comes not only from experience but knowledge from a plethora of books.
 The ringleader of the animated furniture, Mrs. Pott’s library should be fit for a queen and is.

 The cluttered but creative Maurice would have a library and man cave that mimics those of established Universities: detailed woodwork, painted ceilings, and oriental rugs.
 Sure, this library isn’t as messy as the thoughts in his head, but that’s probably because Belle kept it tidy for him.